Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/authentication/authenticating-users-for-your-github-enterprise-server-instance/using-ldap.md

   - /enterprise/admin/user-management/using-ldap
   - /enterprise/admin/authentication/using-ldap
   - /admin/authentication/using-ldap
-intro: 'LDAP lets you authenticate {% data variables.product.prodname_ghe_server %} against your existing accounts and centrally manage repository access.
-LDAP is a popular application protocol for accessing and maintaining directory information services, and is one of the most common protocols used to integrate third-party software with large company user directories.'
+intro: "LDAP lets you authenticate {% data variables.product.prodname_ghe_server %} against your existing accounts and centrally manage repository access.
+LDAP is a popular application protocol for accessing and maintaining directory information services, and is one of the most common protocols used to integrate third-party software with large company user directories."
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Accounts